Whale Watching in Baja

 There are not a lot of other activities in Guerrero Negro, so try to enjoy maximum time with the whales.
 Whale watching tours from San Ignacio are from one full day to as many days as you want.
 You can stay out at the lagoon for as many nights as your travel plans allow.

-Although the lagoons of the Pacific side are well known as the winter birthing-grounds of the gray whale, the Sea of Cortez is actually frequented by as many species of whales as is the Pacific side of Baja.
+Although the lagoons of the Pacific side are well known as the winter birthing grounds of the gray whale, the Sea of Cortez is actually frequented by as many species of whales as the Pacific side of Baja.

 The blue whale is the largest animal to ever live on this earth and can grow to over ninety feet in length.
 They are also the loudest, a screaming blue whale can be heard for several miles underwater.
 Blue whales can be found in the Sea of Cortez during the winter months when the water is cool.
 They seem to favor the islands near Loreto and the deeper waters of the southern Sea of Cortez.
 They are normally found some distance from shore.